Different Types of Mutual Funds in India

 7. Pension Funds:

 These funds aim to provide regular income after a long period of investment.
-They are usually hybrid funds with equities acting as the riskier portion of the investment and offering larger returns, and debt markets balancing the risk by offering lower but stable returns.
-The returns on these investments can be received as a pension, lump payments, or a combination of the two.
+They are usually hybrid funds with equities acting as the riskier portion of the investment and offering more significant returns.
+Debt markets balance the risk by providing lower but stable returns.
+The returns on these investments can be received as a pension, lump payments, or a combination.

 D. Based on Management Style